 Bali is a great place for a holiday, whether it be a short break, a week or two..or three!
 It is very common, particularly for Australian travellers, to come here every year.
-It’s as if somethings in the water (the bottled water that is), once they get a taste for it, they just can’t stay away.
-That, and it’s so close to Australia (well, compared to everything else) and great flight sales are available, making a Bali Holiday sometimes less expensive then travelling from Australia.
+It’s as if something’s in the water (the bottled water that is), once they get a taste for it, they just can’t stay away.
+That, and it’s so close to Australia (well, compared to everything else) and great flight sales are available.
+This can make a Bali Holiday travelling from Australia sometimes less expensive than travelling within Australia.

-So if going to Bali for the first time, I would recommend no less than a week.
+So if going to Bali for the first time, I would recommend no less than a 7 day Bali itinerary.

-If you’ve already been to Bali before, and the flight isn’t too long, then you could easily come here for 5 days.
+If you’ve already been to Bali before, and the flight isn’t too long, then you could easily do a 5 day Bali itinerary.
 But if you can stay at least a week, I would recommend this.

 If you are going to Bali from Europe, USA or other locations where the flight will be long, then I would stay at least 2 weeks.